clarkgrubb/data-tools/README.md

 # SETUP

+To install the necessary Ruby gems and Python packages:

+    $ sudo make setup

+Then run this to put the *data tools* in your path.
+It must be run with permission to create files in the install directory; it creates symlinks to the source directory:

+    $ make install

+If you don't like the choice of install directory (`/usr/local/bin`), you can override it by setting the `LOCAL\_INSTALL\_DIR` environment variable.

-To generate the man pages, `pandoc` must be installed.
+To generate and install man pages `pandoc` must be installed.
 On Mac go to

     http://johnmacfarlane.net/pandoc/installing.html